2016rshah/blog/posts/12-books-12-months-2022.md

 Se me quedó mirando, con esa expresión fría que se agudizaba a veces de manera extraña y parecía congelar la vida a su alrededor.
  - Tú eres buena gente, pero tienes un terrible defecto: tu falta de ambición.
 Estás contento con lo que has conseguido, ¿no?
 Pero eso es nada, niño bueno.
 Por eso no podría ser tu mujer.
 Yo nunca estaré contenta con lo que tenga.
 Siempre querré más.
 ```

+*Update (January 15, 2024)*: I am traveling in Mexico City, and purchased this book from a restaurant/bookstore I have loved working at (Cafebrería El Péndulo Condesa).
+My personal philosophy is only purchasing books that you have already borrowed and read and know you liked.
+Also, my Spanish has very much improved in the past year or so!

 ### *The Hurting Kind* by Ada Limón (October (ish) Bonus Round!)